Northpark Mall (Missouri)

 Northpark Mall is a super regional mall located in Joplin, Missouri.
 The mall opened in 1972 with 600,000 square feet, and featured 60 stores, restaurants, and other services.
 Today, the Northpark mall is 1,080,000 square feet, and features more than 100 inline tenants including a food court.
 Northpark Mall is the largest mall in the Joplin region and serves a trade area of nearly 500,000 people.
 Freeman Hospital added a soft play area in the Macy's women's court in the summer of 2014.
 The mall was also the temporary home of the 11th and 12th grades of Joplin High School until August 2014, when the new high school was completed.
 Northpark Mall is managed by CBL & Associates Properties.
-The anchor stores are Vintage Stock, TJ Maxx, H&M, JCPenney, and Dunham's Sports.
+The anchor stores are Vintage Stock, TJ Maxx, H&M, JCPenney, Joplin Expo, Unique Boutiques, and Dunham's Sports.
 There are two vacant anchor stores that were once a Macy's store and a Sears.
-Joplin Expo, an events and banquet hall, opened in the former Macy’s women building on August 1, 2025.